scribd/scribd.github.io/_posts/2020-01-06-zero-data-loss-kafka-migration.md

 joked that we wanted to avoid a single moment where we would try to swap Kafka all at once, like Indiana Jones tried in [Raiders of the Lost Ark](https://www.youtube.com/watch?v=0gU35Tgtlmg).
-In this post, I will share more aobut our Kafka migration to AWS MSK, and how we tried to avoid "Indiana Jones moments."
+In this post, I will share more about our Kafka migration to AWS MSK, and how we tried to avoid "Indiana Jones moments."